refined-github/refined-github/readme.md

 - [Aligns labels to the left in Issues and PRs lists](https://user-images.githubusercontent.com/1402241/28006237-070b8214-6581-11e7-94bc-2b01a007d00b.png)
 - [Lets you approve or reject reviews faster](https://user-images.githubusercontent.com/1402241/34326942-529cb7c0-e8f3-11e7-9bee-98b667e18a90.png)
 - Prompts you when pressing `Cancel` on an inline comment in case it was a mistake
-- Easier copy-pasting from diffs by making +/- signs unselectable
+- Makes +/- signs unselectable to allows easier copy-pasting from diffs
 - Automagically expands the news feed when you scroll down
 - Shows the reactions popover on hover instead of click
 - Changes the default sort order of milestones to `Closest due date`